Dodo Dokou

-Dodo Dokou (born 4 May 2004) is a Beninese footballer who plays for Liga Portugal 2 club Leixões and the Benin national team.
+Dodo Dokou (born 4 May 2004) is a Beninese footballer who plays for Egyptian Premier League club Al Mokawloon Al Arab and the Benin national team.

 Club career

 Smouha

 On 7 October 2022, Dokou joined Egyptian Premier League club Smouha, signing a four-year contract.
 In June 2023, it was reported that Dokou was close to signing a five-year contract with Olympique de Marseille of France's Ligue 1 and would immediately be loaned to R.W.D.
 Molenbeek of the Belgian Pro League.

 Leixões

-On 26 August 2025, Dokou joined Liga Portugal 2 side Leixões for an undisclosed fee.
+On 26 August 2025, Dokou joined Liga Portugal 2 side Leixões for an undisclosed fee on a 4 year deal.

+Al Mokawloon Al Arab

+In August 2026, Dokou signed with Egyptian Premier League side Al Mokawloon Al Arab.

 International career

-Dokou represented Benin at the youth level in the 2023 U-20 Africa Cup of Nations.
-He was named the Mna-of-the-Match for his performance against Zambia in the team's opening match.
+Dokou was called up to the Benin national under-20 football team by Mathias Déguénon for the 2023 U-20 Africa Cup of Nations.
+He was named the man of the match for his performance against Zambia in the opening match for the team.
 He made his senior international debut on 22 March 2023 in a 2023 Africa Cup of Nations qualification match against Rwanda.
 He scored his first senior international goal against the same opponent on 6 June 2024 in a surprise victory in 2025 Africa Cup of Nations qualification.